 Their findings suggested that it would be possible to generate potent T cells in the lab that could then be administered to patients to establish very strong immune responses in their bodies.
 This initially led to approaches to protect immune-compromised patients from CMV infection and to enhance control of HIV infections, which are major causes of morbidity and mortality worldwide.
 More recently, these advances in concert with efforts to identify and validate tumor antigen targets, led to the development of anti-cancer therapies using naturally isolated and expanded or genetically-engineered T cells.

-Dr. Greenberg’s laboratory continues to focus on both basic immunology and cancer immunobiology, and on the development and assessment of adoptive therapies with antigen-specific T cells targeting human malignancies and chronic infections.
-They remain leaders in the development and optimization of methods to efficiently generate and modify T cells that can be effectively therapeutics.
-These include technologies that are now widely employed, such as for the rapid expansion of selected T cells in the laboratory and the genetic engineering of T cells to carry antigen-specific T cell receptor (TCR) molecules.
-Currently, the Greenberg team is developing methods to 1) engineer tumor-reactive T cells with optimally high affinity TCRs and 2) genetically re-program therapeutic T cells so they can eradicate even large tumors and overcome often immune-suppressing tumor microenvironments.
+Dr. Greenberg’s laboratory continues to focus on both basic immunology and cancer immunobiology, and on the development and assessment of adoptive therapies with engineered antigen-specific T cells targeting human malignancies and chronic infections.
+The group remains as leaders in the development and optimization of methods to efficiently generate and modify T cells that can be effective therapeutics.
+These strategies include technologies that are now widely employed, such as for the rapid expansion of selected T cells in the laboratory and the genetic engineering of T cells to carry antigen-specific T cell receptor (TCR) molecules.
+Currently, the Greenberg team is developing methods to 1) engineer tumor-reactive T cells with TCRs selected or engineered for high affinity for the target and 2) genetically re-program therapeutic T cells so they can eradicate even large tumors and overcome obstacles imposed by the immune-suppressing tumor microenvironments.

-Ongoing efforts also include identifying and validating new tumor antigen targets and developing therapies with naturally isolated and expanded or genetically-engineered T cells for patients with melanoma or leukemia, or lung, ovarian or pancreatic cancers.
+Ongoing efforts also include identifying and validating new tumor antigen targets, defining the and addressing metabolic obstacles to T cell survival and function in the tumor microenvironment, engineering T cells to acquire enhanced functions, and developing therapies with naturally isolated and expanded or genetically-engineered T cells for patients with melanoma or leukemia, or lung, ovarian or pancreatic cancers.
 For example, WT1 and Cyclin A1 antigen-specific TCRs are being engineered to create high avidity CD8+ T cells.
 Such engineered T cells are being tested for their ability to eliminate acute myeloid (AML) cells, and TCRs specific for the Mesothelin protein are being developed and tested for their ability to eliminate pancreatic and ovarian cancer cells.
-Clinical trials with some of these TCRs have already resulted (see below).
+Preclinical studies in each of these settings are ongoing, and clinical trials with some of these TCRs are already being pursued (see below).

 Protocol 2498: Phase I/II Study of Adoptive Immunotherapy with Virus Specific CD8+ T Cells that have been Transduced to Express a WT1-Specific T Cell Receptor for Patients with High Risk or Relapsed AML, MDS, or CML

 The success of donor (allogeneic) hematopoietic stem cell transplantation (HCT) in part reflects anti-cancer immunity mediated by transferred donor T cells, but these cells are generally not leukemia-specific and thus can also have harmful side effects, collectively known as graft-versus-host-disease.
-To address this serious limitation, CD8+ cell-killing T cells were produced with specificity for the Wilms’ tumor antigen 1 (WT1), a protein that can promote malignancies and is abnormally abundant in many cases of AML, myelodysplastic syndromes (MDS) and chronic myeloid leukemia (CML).
-Dr. Greenberg and his clinical colleagues previously treated leukemia patients who had relapsed after allogeneic HCT, using WT1-specific CD8+ T cells expanded from each patient’s normal HCT donor.
-The treatment had a very acceptable safety profile, but limited efficacy in part due to poor persistence and/or low T cell avidity for leukemia targets in some patients.
-Therefore, in the ongoing phase I/II clinical trial, patients are being treated with T cells enriched for the subset of “central memory” CD8+ T cells, which have longer post-transfer persistence; in addition, these T cells are engineered to carry a well-characterized, high affinity WT1-specific TCR.
+To address this serious limitation, CD8+ killer T cells were produced with specificity for the Wilms’ tumor antigen 1 (WT1), a protein that can promote malignancies and is abnormally abundant in most cases of AML, myelodysplastic syndromes (MDS) and chronic myeloid leukemia (CML).
+Dr. Greenberg and his clinical colleagues previously treated leukemia patients who had relapsed after allogeneic HCT using WT1-specific CD8+ T cell clones isolated and expanded from each patient’s normal HCT donor.
+The treatment had a very acceptable safety profile, but limited efficacy in part due to poor persistence after infusion of the cells that had been extensively cultured in vitro and/or low T cell avidity for leukemia targets in some patients.
+Therefore, in the ongoing phase I/II clinical trial, patients are being treated with T cells enriched for the subset of “central memory” CD8+ T cells, which have longer post-transfer persistence; in addition, these T cells are engineered to carry a well-characterized, high affinity WT1-specific TCR and require limited in vitro culture.
 Patients who are at high risk of relapse after transplantation are eligible for this trial.
-Dr. Greenberg’s laboratory is performing extensive laboratory tests to monitor any changes in the leukemia and/or in the engineered T cells at various time points after therapy.
+Dr. Greenberg’s laboratory is performing extensive laboratory tests, including single cell RNAseq to monitor any changes in the leukemia and/or in the engineered T cells at various time points after therapy.